Home Windows 7 Vista Themes Freeware Privacy

 How To Change Windows 7 Logon Screen Easily [Without Using Hacks & Tools]

-In previous version of Windows, user had to use third-parry tools like Tune-Up-Utilities to change the logon screen background easily.
-Windows 7 now supports customization of Windows 7 logon screen officially.
-Replacing the old logon screen is just another task like changing wallpaper (Desktop background).
-Thanks to withinwindows for finding out this excellent feature.
+In previous version of Windows, user had no option but to use third-parry tools like Tune-Up-Utilities to change the logon screen background.
+But in Windows 7, the case is different.
+Windows 7 now supports custom logon screen background.

 Windows 7 logon background